tustin2121/James_Somerton_Transcripts/_videos/iJ3M_DhPlI0.md

 <compare>
 <james {% include timecode %}>

-But though the Lavender Scare *unofficially* came to an end with the fall of McCarthyism after multiple decisions by the Supreme Court defanged the senator and left him nothing but a paper tiger, the fear and loathing toward homosexuals, as well as accused communists, survived *much* longer in Hollywood.
+But though the Lavender Scare *unofficially* came to an end with the fall of McCarthyism after multiple decisions by the Supreme Court defanged the senator and left him nothing but a paper tiger, the fear and loathing toward homosexuals, as well as accused Communists, survived *much* longer in Hollywood.

 </james>
 <from></from>